 Can I go on a project with a partner?

 Of course!
-Couples and friends are more than welcome at our projects, but we'd always advise for you to book your trip early so we can try to accommodate your requests.
+Couples and friends are more than welcome at our projects, but we'd always advise for you to book your trip in advance so we can try to accommodate your requests.

 How do I get a Visa?